Khixinhxan/Khixinhxan/README.md

 🌈 [Part-time] Working as a teaching assistant for everyone starting with the data industry.

-💎 [Freelance] Research and develop to solve special requirements around data on adaptive technology.
+💎 [Freelance] Research and develop, build solutions, applications to solve special requirements around data on adaptive technology.

 ⚡️ [Free-time]